Skip to main content

 • UNCRC, the voice of young people and participation

-Additional members may be co-opted onto the Implementation Board at a future date to address specific gaps in knowledge, expertise or experience that are identified.
+Additional members may be appointed onto the Implementation Board at a future date.
+This would be to address specific gaps in:

 Safeguarding young people

 The Chair is the designated safeguarding lead for the Implementation Board.
-The Implementation Board will operate in accordance with the safeguarding principles set out by Safeguarding Wales (Wales Safeguarding Procedures).
+The Implementation Board will operate in accordance with the safeguarding principles set out by Safeguarding Wales.

 Mode of operation